What’s your favourite comfort food? One of ours is most definitely pizza. Which we love to eat at Las Palmas de Gran Canaria’s Pizzeria Caminito.

 Mr GCL shared some solid garlic bread (€1,50) and garlic bread with cheese (€2,00) to start off with.
 The empanadas which followed were more spectacular, especially the vegetarian humita (€1.70) filled with melt-in-the-mouth bechamel, cheese, corn, and onion.
 And then came the pizzas with the gang of four dividing up a more-subtle-than-strong Roquefort pizza (€6,90) and a classic ham-and-pineapple one (€7,40).

-When we inevitably return to Pizzeria Caminito, we’d quite like to try their palm-heart pizza (€6,90).
+When we inevitably return here, we’d like to try their palm-heart pizza (€6,90).
 Along with their ensalada de buzios (beetroot, carrot, and hard-boiled egg salad) priced at €4,80.
 Although we’d definitely reorder the scrumptious polvito uruguayo (€3,60), a holy trinity of biscuit, caramel, and cream; although it’s trickier to negotiate from plate to mouth than it is from bowl to boca.

-Disclaimer: Mr Gran Canaria Local and sons were treated to a free meal at Pizzeria Caminito.
+Disclaimer: Mr Gran Canaria Local and sons were treated to a free meal.
 They’re open from 12:30pm to 4:00pm Tuesday through to Sunday and 7:30pm Tuesday, Wednesday, Thursdays and Sunday (8:00pm to 12:00am Friday and Saturday).
 Closed on Mondays, they offer free home delivery for orders over €9.